dobin/yookiterm-challenges/challenge12/challenge12.md

 }
 ```

-What has been changed is that the arguments in the previous challenges, are now read from the keyboard.
+What has been changed is that the arguments in the previous challenges are now read from the keyboard.
+The program does not have any command line arguments:
 ```
 ~/challenges/challenge12$ ./challenge12
 Username: Test